TanishkaMarrott/Decoding-The-TOGAF-Framework/Practical_Case_Studies.md

 - Enhanced agility to respond to business changes.

 ## Conclusion
-The implementation of TOGAF provided a structured approach to address the institution's challenges, resulting in significant improvements in IT operations.
+The implementation of TOGAF provided a structured approach --> Addressing the Enterprise's challenges with massive improvements in IT operations and the governance aspects. 👍